jundalisay/superb/content/en/research/descartes/method/part-5b.md

-+++
-title= "The Human Anatomy"
-heading= "Part 5b"
+---
+heading: Part 5b
+title: The Human Anatomy
+limkTitle: Part 5b
+date: 2022-01-12
+description: Rene Descartes 1635
+image: "/covers/method.jpg"
-author= "Rene Descartes"
+author: "Rene Descartes"
-image= "/covers/method.jpg"
-description= "Rene Descartes 1635" linkb= "/research/descartes/method/part-5"
-linkbtext= "Part 5"
-linkf= "/research/descartes/method/part-6"
-linkftext= "Part 6"
-+++
+icon: /icons/descartes.png
+---

 From the description of inanimate bodies and plants, I passed to animals, particularly to man.

 <!-- But since I had not as yet sufficient knowledge to enable me to treat of these in the same manner as of the rest, that is to say, by deducing effects from their causes, and by showing from what elements and in what manner nature must produce them, I remained satisfied with the supposition that  -->

-God formed the body of man wholly like to one of ours, as well in the external shape of the members as in the internal conformation of the organs, of the same matter with that I had described, and at first placed in it no rational soul, nor any other principle, in room of the vegetative or sensitive soul, beyond kindling in the heart one of those fires without light, such as I had already described, and which I thought was not different from the heat in hay that has been heaped together before it is dry, or that which causes fermentation in new wines before they are run clear of the fruit.
+God formed the body of man wholly like to one of ours, as well in the external shape of the members as in the internal conformation of the organs, of the same matter with that I had described,

+At first, God placed in it no rational soul, nor any other principle, in room of the vegetative or sensitive soul, beyond kindling in the heart one of those fires without light, such as I had already described, and which I thought was not different from the heat in hay that has been heaped together before it is dry, or that which causes fermentation in new wines before they are run clear of the fruit.

 For, when I examined the kind of functions which might, as consequences of this supposition, exist in this body, I found precisely all those which may exist in us independently of all power of thinking, and consequently without being in any measure owing to the soul; in other words, to that part of us which is distinct from the body, and of which it has been said above that the nature distinctively consists in thinking, functions in which the animals void of reason may be said wholly to resemble us; but among which I could not discover any of those that, as dependent on thought alone, belong to us as men, while, on the other hand, I did afterwards discover these as soon as I supposed God to have created a rational soul, and to have annexed it to this body in a particular manner which I described.